ted-spence-avalara/developer-dot/tests/testing-your-integration.md

 				<td>Run a test transaction with more than one line, where each line has more than one quantity.</td>
 				<td>
 					<ul class="normal">
-						<li>Depending on your integration scope, the transaction should be saved to the AvaTax Admin Console</li>
+						<li>Depending on your integration scope, the transaction should be saved to the <a href="https://admin.avalara.com">AvaTax Website</a></li>
 						<li>The lines should transmit the specified quantity</li>
 						<li>The lines should show extended amount</li>
-						<li>Any shipping/miscellaneous charges should be reflected as additional line items in the transaction record on the AvaTax Admin Console</li>
+						<li>Any shipping/miscellaneous charges should be reflected as additional line items in the transaction record on the AvaTax Website</li>
 						<li>All information identified above in the customer record and item record should be saved in the transaction</li>
 					</ul>
 				</td>